Surprising stories behind some of the oldest Christmas carols

 Then over the next year, six different versions of the song were published under various names by various composers, one being Richard Jones again.
 This points to the song maybe being a common tune with various different versions appearing over the years that someone finally decided to write down.

-Somewhere around 1865, William Chatterton Dix, an English writer of hymns and carols, set his lyrics “What Child Is This” to the tune of Medival Roxanne and a Christmas classic was born.
+Somewhere around 1865, William Chatterton Dix, an English writer of hymns and carols, set his lyrics “What Child Is This” to the tune of Medieval Roxanne and a Christmas classic was born.

 Oddly enough, it was far more popular in the United States than in England.
 However, that might be because England may have been too busy secretly snickering about the bawdy origins of the tune for it to be taken seriously as a Christmas carol.